josephawanis30/MachineLearningRealEstatePredictions/README.md

 ## Exploratory Data Analysis
 Please see the EDA.ipynb file in the Exploratory_Data_Analysis folder of this repository.

+## Process
+ The preliminary dataset will be used as testing data.
+We are planning to scrape data from Zillow using Splinter and BeautifulSoup.The Machine learning  model we are using is Multiple Linear regression model.
+At this point no SQL database needed.
+But in the presentation stage planning to use database if needed.

 ## Database
 Lorem ipsum